Short-Term Disability in Texas: 7 Key Benefits You Shouldn’t Ignore

 What qualifies as short-term disability in Texas?

-Typically, short-term disability benefits last between 3 to 6 months.
-Some policies may extend coverage up to 1 year, depending on the terms of the plan.
+Most STD policies pay benefits for 3 to 6 months.
+Some plans extend to 12 months, depending on the policy terms and the nature of the disability.

-Do employers have to provide short-term disability in Texas?
+Do Texas employers have to provide short-term disability?

 Does short-term disability in Texas cover pregnancy?